Clownacy/clownmdemu-frontend/README.md

 ![Debug](/screenshot-debug.png)

-The repository contains clownmdemu's standalone frontend; it is written in C++98 and leverages the SDL2, Dear ImGui, FreeType, and tinyfiledialogs libraries.
+The repository contains clownmdemu's standalone frontend; it is written in C++11 and leverages the SDL2, Dear ImGui, FreeType, tinyfiledialogs, and inih libraries.

-The control scheme is currently hardcoded to the following layout:
+The default control scheme is as follows:

 Keyboard:
-- W  = Up
+- Up    = Up
-- S  = Down
+- Down  = Down
-- A  = Left
+- Left  = Left
-- D  = Right
+- Right = Right
-- O  = A
+- Z     = A
-- P  = B
+- X     = B
-- \[ = C
+- C     = C
 - Enter = Start

 Controller: